-HitBTC is a Danish cryptocurrency exchange, which has been operating since 2013.
+HitBTC is a crypto exchange originally from Denmark, which has been operating since 2013.
 The exchange claims to have a terminal built on the best technology that lets you trade effortlessly on any of the available trading pairs.
 With respect to trading pairs, HitBTC is one of the exchanges in the world with the largest selection.
+HitBTC itself claims to be the largest spot trading market in the industry (with over 800 trading pairs and 500+ spot instruments supported).
 So if you are looking for a specific less known altcoin, chances are good that you will find it here.

 HitBTC Trading fees